"Wait, You Want Me to Bring LEGO Bricks to a Board Meeting?"

 What would you think if I told you that I facilitate strategic planning sessions with LEGO bricks?

-LEGO® Serious Play® isn’t about playing with toys.
-It’s a research-backed facilitation method grounded in the science of how people actually think, connect, and create.
-It’s about using your hands to build what your brain is trying to articulate.
-And after years of working in and with nonprofits as an interim ED, a board member, a consultant, and a capacity builder, I can tell you it works in ways traditional meetings never will.
+LEGO® Serious Play® isn't about playing with toys.
+It's a research-backed facilitation method grounded in the science of how people actually think, connect, and create.
+It's about using your hands to build what your brain is trying to articulate.
+After years of working in and with nonprofits as an interim ED, a board member, and a consultant, I can tell you it does something traditional meetings can't.

 What LEGO Serious Play Actually Is

 LEGO Serious Play is a structured process where participants build 3D models to represent ideas, challenges, or goals.
-Everyone builds and everyone shares, meaning everyone contributes.
-No PowerPoints.
-No one person dominating the conversation.
-No checking email while pretending to listen.
+Everyone builds and everyone shares, which means everyone has an equal opportunity to contribute.
+There's no one person dominating the conversation, and no one checking email while pretending to listen.

-The method uses specific LEGO sets (yes, there are actual LSP kits with particular pieces designed for this work), combined with carefully crafted questions that guide participants through building metaphors for complex concepts.
-You’re not building a house or a spaceship.
-You’re building what innovation looks like to you, or what’s blocking your team from success, or what your organization’s mission means in practice.
+The method uses specific LEGO sets (yes, there are actual LSP kits with pieces designed for this work), paired with questions to guide participants through building physical representations of complex ideas or concepts.
+You're not building a house or a spaceship.
+You're building things like what's blocking your team from success or what your organization's mission means in practice.

-Traditional meetings reward whoever talks first, loudest, or longest.
-We’ve all been in a room with the board member who monopolizes every discussion, the staff member who never speaks up but has brilliant ideas, or the executive team that talks in circles about abstract concepts nobody can quite understand.
+Traditional meetings tend to reward whoever talks first, loudest, or longest.
+We've all been in a room with the board member who monopolizes every discussion.
+Or the staff member who never speaks up but has brilliant ideas.
+Or the executive team that talks in circles about abstract concepts nobody can quite understand.

-Utilizing LEGO Serious Play in the nonprofit space can change the entire dynamic.
-When you’re building with your hands, different parts of your brain engage.
-The physical act of construction unlocks creativity, memory, and emotional insight in ways that sitting around a conference table never will.
-I’ve watched quiet program managers build models that completely reframe strategic discussions.
-I’ve seen dominant board chairs forced to wait their turn while everyone else shares first.
+LEGO Serious Play changes the entire dynamic.
+When you're building with your hands, different parts of your brain engage.
+The physical act of construction activates creativity and insight in different ways.
+I've watched quiet program managers build models that help reframe strategic discussions, and I've seen dominant board chairs forced to wait their turn while everyone else shares first.

-The method works because people aren’t just talking about ideas, but they’re building them.
-They’re giving a visible and tangible structure in a way that abstract conversation never allows.
+The method works because people aren't just talking about ideas.
+They're giving abstract concepts a visible structure in a way that conversation alone can't.

 How LEGO Serious Play Helps Nonprofits

-After observing and facilitating sessions with different social service organizations, I’ve seen three main areas where LSP can have an impact:
+After observing and facilitating sessions with different social service organizations, I've seen a few areas where LSP makes a real difference.

-Nonprofits excel at describing problems.
-However, they can struggle with visualizing solutions.
-LSP forces you to move from abstract strategy to concrete representation.
-When you ask a team to build “what success looks like in three years,” you get specifics.
-When you ask them to build the obstacles in the way, blind spots surface early.
+Another area is organizational strategy.
+Nonprofits are great at describing problems, but they can struggle with visualizing solutions.
+LSP forces you to move from an abstract strategy to a concrete representation.
+When you ask a team to build "what success looks like in three years," you get specifics, and when you ask them to build the obstacles in the way, it can help blind spots surface early.
+The models make both connections and disconnects visible, and you can literally see how changing one piece affects others.
+It's particularly effective for program design because you can test ideas in physical form before committing resources.

 Here's how it works when I facilitate a LEGO Serious Play session with a nonprofit team:

-First, we warm up.
+We start with a warmup.
 Everyone builds a tower to get comfortable with the bricks and the process.
-The faster everyone gets their hands building, the quicker the hesitation breaks and the walls come down.
+The faster everyone gets their hands building, the quicker the hesitation breaks.

-Then I pose a question or challenge.
-Everyone builds silently for 3 to 5 minutes.
-This is key: individual building first, before any group influence.
+Then I pose a question or challenge, and everyone builds silently for three to five minutes.
+Individual building comes first, before any group influence.
 Your idea gets to exist before anyone else weighs in.

-Each person shares their model and explains its meaning through structured storytelling.
-You might have 30 seconds or 3 minutes, depending on the group size and session goals.
+Each person shares their model and explains its meaning.
+You might have 30 seconds or three minutes, depending on the group size and session goals.
 Everyone shares.
 No exceptions.

-Finally, we identify themes, patterns, and insights together.
+Finally, we identify themes and patterns together.
 Sometimes we build shared models.
 Sometimes we connect individual models to see relationships.
-Always, we end with reflection and commitment to specific actions.
+We always end with reflection and commitment to specific actions.

-The whole process can run from 2 hours for a focused session to a half-day for deeper strategic work.
-Larger groups may get split up and work in smaller teams, then share back.
-Too many voices around the table can lose the impact, but too few and you miss diverse perspectives.
+The whole process can run from two hours for a focused session to a half-day for deeper strategic work.
+Larger groups may get split into smaller teams and then report back.
+Too many voices around the table can dilute the impact, but too few and you miss the range of perspectives.

 Why This Matters in the Nonprofit World

-We’re collaboration-dependent but often collaboration-challenged.
-We talk about systems change but struggle to actually see the systems we’re working within.
-We value diverse voices but default to whoever speaks up first or loudest in meetings.
+We talk about collaboration, but often find it hard to make it happen.
+We talk about systems change but struggle to actually see the systems we're working within.
+We say we value every voice but default to whoever speaks up first or loudest.

 LSP addresses these challenges directly.
-It’s especially powerful when organizations face growth, transition, or complex community dynamics.
+It's especially powerful when organizations are in periods of growth or transition, or facing complex community dynamics.
 The more abstract or multifaceted the challenge, the more valuable it becomes to build it out physically.

 How to Know If It's Right for Your Team